-- - i.
+- a.
+Create a training plan for staff, members and families.
+Consider COVID-19 prevention education (hand hygiene, staying home if ill, etc.).
+Education should be part of staff and member re-entry to services and should be sent to all parties before reopening face-to-face services.
+Education should be provided on: - i.
 Hand hygiene and respiratory etiquette, - ii.
-Use of cloth face coverings, - (1) It is recommended that children ages 2-12 should only wear a face covering if a parent or caregiver supervises. - (2) Staff and individuals receiving the service, when feasible, should consider wearing cloth face coverings (or PPE, when appropriate) when unable to maintain social distancing of at least six feet. - (3) Consider cloth face coverings for those being served if it is determined they can reliably wear, remove, and handle masks following CDC recommendations. - (4) Face coverings should be cleaned per CDC guidelines, or a new disposable face covering should be used each day. - (5) If individuals are unable to wear face coverings, appropriate alternatives should be considered by the provider to deliver the service safely and minimize exposure. - iii.
-Staying home when sick, and - iv.
+Use of cloth face coverings, - (1) Staff and individuals receiving the service, when feasible, should consider wearing at least cloth face coverings when unable to maintain physical distancing of at least six feet. - (2) Consider cloth face coverings for those being served if it is determined they can reliably wear, remove, and handle masks following CDC recommendations. - (3) Face coverings should be cleaned following CDC guidelines, or a new disposable face covering should be used each day. - (4) If individuals are unable to wear face coverings, appropriate alternatives should be considered by the provider to deliver the service safely and minimize exposure. - iii.
+Staying home when sick, - iv.
 Encouraging physical distancing. - b.
 Maintain adequate supplies to promote healthy hygiene. - c.
 Provide signs and messaging to promote healthy hygiene. - d.
-Promote physical distancing by: - 3 | Page

-- i.
-Modifying layouts of service delivery spaces, communal areas and transportation to ensure social distancing is maintained. - ii.
-Considering the use of sneeze guards/other barriers in reception areas. - iii.
-Developing strategies for food/snacks; these should be consistent with plans to optimize physical distancing if this is provided as part of services. - iv.
-Limiting the size of gatherings, including groups, consistent with Executive Orders and imposing strict physical distancing space in the clinic lobbies as well as in group service spaces.
+Promote physical distancing by: - i.
+Modifying layouts of service delivery spaces, communal areas and transportation to ensure physical distancing is maintained. - ii.
+Considering the use of sneeze guards/other barrier in reception areas. - iii.
+Developing strategies for food/snacks; these should be consistent with plans to optimize physical distancing. - iv.
+Limiting the size of gatherings, including groups, consistent with Executive Orders and impose strict physical distancing space in the clinic lobbies as well as in group service spaces.